DCotterill/halixia-hugo/content/ma/professional-wills-254.md

 Using a legal professional who specialises in writing wills and other estate matters could be crucial especially if you have more complex affairs.

-Financial wellbeing put simply is all about building a good relationship with money and feeling in control of both your day-to-day finances and long-term goals.
+Financial wellbeing is all about building a good relationship with money and feeling in control of both your day-to-day finances and long-term goals.
 This is also true when planning how you are going to pass your money to your loved ones.

 | Provider      | Free or Paid  |  Trustpilot Score  |
 | :-----------          | :--------------:      |  :--------------:         |